 10. Emerald Bay, CA

 We spent almost a week in Lake Tahoe in 2022 and we left with some of our all-time favorite photos from the US.
 It’s just one of those places you go and can’t stop clicking the shutter on your camera.
 Our favorite spots include hiking trail summits, rocky shorelines and beaches and piers.
-But the one place you can’t miss is the mesmerizing Emerald Bay at sunrise.
+But the one place you can’t miss is the mesmerizing Emerald Bay State Park at sunrise.

 11. Fire Wave, NV